zachwaugh/pluck/README.md

 # Pluck

-Pluck is an Objective-C OEmbed-ish library to support embedding images from URLs.
-This library isn't concerned with a particular standard, but whatever works including OEmbed, Open Graph, or if a service supports their own representation.
+Pluck is an Objective-C library for grabbing content from OEmbed-ish  to support embedding images from URLs.
+This library isn't concerned with a particular standard, but whatever works including OEmbed, Open Graph, or if a service supports their own format.
 It will fetch the data and return a standardized representation.

 Pluck is in early stages of development and the API may change until 1.0.
-This is currently geared toward the use case of display images from a service, but can be extended.
+This is currently geared toward the use case of display images from a service in a client app (i.e. [Flint](http://giantcomet.com/flint)), but can be extended.

 ## Installation

 Pluck is available via CocoaPods, but you can also install it directly.
-The only dependency is AFNetworking 1.1 or later.
-Pluck requires ARC.
+Pluck requires ARC and AFNetworking.

 ## Usage